Nonlinear Unsteady Vortex-Lattice Vortex-Particle Method with Adaptive Wake Conversion for Rotorcraft Aerodynamics: Numerical Methods

-To eliminate the singularities in the Biot-Savart equation during wake displacement in rotor simulations, the Vatistas vortex model \cite{Vatistas1991} with n = 2 is employed.
-The modified induced velocity is defined as:

-where $r_c$ is the vortex core radius, typically set to $5\%$ to $10\%$ of the blade tip chord length.
-In the current work, $r_c$ is adjusted using a viscous diffusion model to account for viscous effects:

-where $r_{c_0}$ is the initial vortex core radius, set to $10\%$ of the blade tip chord length, $a$ = 1.25463 is the Oseen parameter from the Lamb-Oseen vortex model, $\nu$ is the kinematic viscosity, and $t$ is time.
-The average turbulent viscosity coefficient is $\delta = 1 + a_1 Re_v$, with the vortex Reynolds number defined as $Re_v = \Gamma / \nu$.
-The parameter $a_1$ is set to $O(10^{-2})$ for full-scale rotors and $O(10^{-4})$ for small-scale rotors \cite{Bhagwat2002}.

-By applying the integral equation, Eq.~\eqref{eq3}, to each vortex ring element on lifting surfaces, the problem can be rewritten as a linear system:

-where $[\mathrm{AIC}]$ is the aerodynamic influence coefficient (AIC) matrix, and its element $a_{ij}$ is defined as the velocity component induced by a unit strength of $\Gamma_i$, normal to the lifting surface at the collocation point $i$.

-Once the vortex strength of each vortex ring element is determined, aerodynamic loads on the rotor blade are computed by integrating the UVLM solution with the viscous section data, taking advantage of the unsteady formulation of the Kutta-Joukowski theorem \cite{Simpson2013}:

-where $\mathbf{F}_i$ denotes the force on the vortex ring element $i$, $\mathbf{r}_i$ is the vector of the first edge of the vortex ring, perpendicular to the freestream direction, $\mathbf{u}_i$ is the velocity at the center of this edge, $\mathbf{n}_i$ and $A_i$ are the normal vector and area of the vortex ring, and $\Gamma_i$ is the strength of the vortex ring element.
-In the first term, $\Gamma_{i-1}$ is subtracted from $\Gamma_{i}$, the circulation strength of the preceding chordwise vortex ring panel, yielding the net circulation along $\mathbf{r}_i$.
-For the first panel in the chordwise direction, i.e., at the leading edge, the full circulation strength of the vortex ring element is used.

 To include nonlinear effects, a low computational cost viscous-inviscid $\alpha$-iterative coupling algorithm is applied to each chordwise strip of vortex panels along the span of the blade.
-Each strip is corrected using a 2D viscous database formatted as a .c81 table, which has been calculated with CHAMPS.
-The iterative viscous coupling algorithm is given as follows: \begin{enumerate} \item Solve the UVLM to obtain $\Gamma$ and compute $\mathrm{C_{L_{inv}}}$ for every section \item For every spanwise section, calculate the effective angle of attack $\alpha_e$
+Each strip is corrected using a 2D viscous database formatted as a .c81 table, which has been calculated with CHAMPS \cite{Parenteau2020}.
+The iterative viscous coupling is detailed in Proulx-Cabana's work \cite{Proulx-Cabana2022}.